 This museum introduces visitors to Van Gogh’s letters and his artistic works.
 The most spectacular attraction is the 3D experience walk called ‘Meet Vincent Van Gogh Experience‘ here.

-The library takes visitors to an absolutely different world with its rich collection of books.
+The library takes visitors to a different world with its rich collection of books.

-This museum offers workshops for children- hence, no worries about the amusement of kids.
+This museum offers workshops for children- hence, no worries about kids’ amusement.

 1.4.3.
 Jordaan